Dalton Cooper: Kansas City Chiefs

 Cooper signed with the Kansas City Chiefs as an undrafted free agent on May 3, 2025.
 He was waived on August 26 as part of final roster cuts.

 Green Bay Packers

 On August 28, 2025, Cooper signed with the Green Bay Packers' practice squad.
+He signed a reserve/future contract with Green Bay on January 12, 2026.

+On August 30, 2026, Cooper was released by the Packers as part of final roster cuts.
+A day later, he was signed to the Packers' practice squad.